Launching a Podcast: How Noah Kagan Got 10k Listeners in One Month

 That means giving them behind the scenes sneak peeks (like this email Noah sent, that you can use as a template for your own VIPs):

 Or early access to episodes and more information than you’d give the general public:

 The more information they have about your launch, the more helpful they can be to help make your launch a success.

-Plus, your content is good (right?) which means that your VIPs will be chomping at the bit to share your episodes once you launch.
+Plus, your content is good (right?) which means that your VIPs will be eager to share your episodes once you launch.